Showing posts with label Other. Show all posts

 Hey, check out that 90s hairdo (and Aaron's nipples! lol)

-The gameplay area is pretty large and feels a lot bigger thanks to the laborious car journey!
+The gameplay area is large and feels a lot bigger thanks to the laborious car journey!

 Armed with a torch, we head into the dark woods!

-As you can imagine, we play as Aaron Boone and begin our adventure in the doctor's office listening to his lies.
+As Aaron Boone, we begin our adventure in the doctor's office, listening to his lies.
 Yup, he's trying to trick us into a confession for something we haven't done - our world is collapsing in on itself.
-After this introduction plays through, we're presented with a map of the area which has many roads.
+After this introduction plays through, we're presented with a map of the area.
 Here you can travel to three possible destinations: the redneck police station, an ever-attractive asylum, and the mysterious Midian Town.

-To drive, we use the overhead map of the area using the mouse and click each intersection of any road.
-However, watch out for hidden roadblocks that present a decision: do you smash through like a rebel or turn around to find an alternative route?
-Keep your eyes on the fuel gauge, I wouldn't like to get stuck on these roads at nighttime...
+To drive, we use the overhead map by using the mouse and clicking each intersection of a road.
+Watch out for hidden roadblocks that present a decision: do you smash through like a rebel or turn around to find an alternative route?
+Keep your eyes on the fuel gauge, I wouldn't like to get stuck on these roads at night...

-Deciding where to go is completely up to you but take a look at this map first, before you start burning unnecessary fuel.
-And then think to yourself what would Aaron Boone do?
-Everything may look very similar but each action you make (generally) has a different outcome: I made my way to the hospital in my first game, but (ahem) that didn't go very well.
+Deciding where to go is up to you, but look at the map before you start burning fuel.
+And then think to yourself, what would Aaron Boone do?
+Everything may look similar, but each action you take (generally) has a different outcome: I made my way to the hospital in my first game, but (ahem) that didn't go very well.

 Not well at all, actually!
 Check out the screenshot I got to see on my first game...